 Camera

-- If you have more than one webcam connected, choose your webcam source.
-After specifying a camera source, a preview is shown below.
+- If you have more than one webcam connected, use the dropdown to choose your camera source, or set it to None to turn off the camera.

 - Once your webcam is connected, click on the person icon in the webcam area to choose a virtual background or to blur the background.